-Multiple sclerosis may be a “snowflake” disease with myriad variations unique to each person who has it, but one symptom that plagues virtually every person with MS is the feeling of being tired all the time.
+Multiple sclerosis (MS) may be a “snowflake” disease with many differences from person to person, but one symptom that plagues virtually every person with MS is the feeling of being tired all the time.1

-It may seem fruitless to distinguish between the nuances of tiredness, and yet, from a medical perspective, differentiating sleepiness from fatigue is key to getting proper treatment for your symptoms.
+It may seem fruitless to distinguish between the nuances of tiredness.
+But from a medical perspective, differentiating sleepiness from fatigue is key to getting proper treatment for your symptoms.

 The spectrum of tiredness

-During the day, we may experience different kinds of tiredness.
+During the day, we may experience different kinds of tiredness:1

 The difference between sleepiness and fatigue